Maher2ger/LearnHubFinal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0. and Node.js version  16.13.1

 ***
+npm install --save --legacy-peer-deps
 ### How to start this App?

-1. download or clone the app from GitHub (https://github.com/Maher2ger/LearnHubFinal) and extract the zip file
+1. download or clone the app from GitHub (https://github.com/Maher2ger/LearningHub) and extract the zip file
-2. navigate to the app folder (LearnHubFinal)
+2. navigate to the app folder (LearningHub)
-3. run `node install` in terminal to install NodeDependencies (if you don't have installed node , then you have to install it from official WebPage)
+3. run `node install` or `npm install` or `npm install --save --legacy-peer-deps ` in terminal to install NodeDependencies (if you don't have installed node , then you have to install it from official WebPage)
 4. start the Server using `node server.js`
 5. run `npm start` in terminal to start the angular-app (if you get an error, try to install angular-cli)
-6. start the ControlPanel-app, how? navigate to the app folder (LearnHubFinal/SensorsPanel)
+6. start the ControlPanel-app, how? navigate to the app folder (LearningHub/SensorsPanel)
       #### For Windows Users:
       1. run `python -m virtualenv venv` in terminal to create a virtual environment
       2. run `.\venv\Scripts\activate` in terminal (if you get an error, try to run `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` befor)